 And to make it even easier for you, I’ve created a handy printable Hydrangea Quick Reference Guide.
-Not only will you find summarized goodie on Paniculata hydrangeas, but on all their earlier blooming friends as well.
+Not only will you find summarized goodie on Paniculata hydrangeas, but on all their earlier blooming relatives as well.

 But for today…here’s to all the late bloomers out there!